Episode 3

 This podcast show, or live stream, whatever y' all want to call it, would be a good thing.

-One, cause we have one currently in the system and one that's a former.
+One, because we have one currently in the system and one that's a former.

 And then me that came from the lifestyle that almost was one.